General Enrollment FAQs

-Your child's term begins on the day your child is enrolled unless a future start date is requested on your enrollment form.
+Your child's term will begin on the day your child is enrolled unless a future start date is requested on your enrollment form.

 - Can we change our school term?

-As long as your child has maintained regular attendance during his or her current school term, you are welcome to re-enroll your child to establish a new school term.
+As long as your child has maintained regular attendance during their current school term, you are welcome to re-enroll your child to establish a new school term.
 Just send us your attendance record and a Returning Student Enrollment Form specifying the future date you would like to begin the new school term.

 - What do I need to do when my child is ready to change grade levels?

-When your child is ready to change grade levels, just send us your attendance record and re-enroll.
-Students must be re-enrolled with each grade change.
-To be eligible for re-enrollment, your child must have maintained regular attendance during their current term.)
+When your child is ready to advance to the next grade level, just send us your attendance record to date and re-enroll.
+(To be eligible for re-enrollment, your child must have maintained regular attendance during their current term.)
 If you would like to change your child's grade level below the current grade level, please contact us.

 - Do I have to maintain a school portfolio?

 - How is my child evaluated?

 You may choose the method in which your child is evaluated.
 We do not provide evaluations or require that parents have their children evaluated.
 Some parents want to have their children tested, so we've compiled a list of assessment resources here as a starting point.
 You'll may also find our directory of Florida evaluators at iamhomeschooling.com helpful, especially if you will be validating your child's coursework via a portfolio review.

 - What kinds of records do I have to keep?

 The only record keeping we require is attendance.
 You must keep records that document your child's absence or attendance for each school day and show regular school attendance of at least 180 days for each school year.
 See our FAQs about attendance requirements for more information.
 If you are enrolling your child in our academic or diploma program, you will need to document coursework in accordance with our program policies.